Consortium: Fantasie of Passage for Solo Trumpet/Euphonium and Wind Band

 - Exclusive rights to performing the piece during the consortium period, starting the day after the world premiere (May 14th, 2020).
 Consortium ends 1.5 years after the World Premiere performance (November 14th, 2021), after which the piece will be made available to the public.

-- Name of each ensemble and soloist included on my website (on the news purchase screens) and in the composers notes (score only) of the piece.
+- Name of each ensemble and soloist included on my website (on the "news" and "purchase" screens) and in the composers notes (score only) of the piece.

 - Recordings, if applicable, of each consortium performance included on my website (on purchase screen).

 When will I receive the score and parts to the piece?
-A perusal score with a computerized audio recording will be sent electronically as soon as the piece is completed, but no later than February 10th, 2020.
+A perusal score is complete and has been sent electronically to current participating members.
 Physical copies of the score and parts will be mailed on or around May 1st, after any final edits made during rehearsals with the world-premiering ensemble.